Little Explorer’s Club

 Ages 3-5

-These fun-filled 45-minute sessions guide children through a STEAM topic with Museum scientists.
+These fun-filled 45-minute sessions guide children through a STEAM topic with Museum Science Educators.
 Each exploratory session includes story time, an activity or experiment, artifact or animal encounters, and a craft.
 Little Explorer’s Club take place twice per month.
+Registration in advance is highly encourage as spots are limited.

 $5 GENERAL ADMISSION